 WEDI BOARD: Partial sheets of wedi board can be ordered online at various sites. www.mosaicsmalti.com is probably the best source.
 They also carry wedi hangers, which I use for hanging my larger mosaics.
 Wedi is also available at Emser Tile in Phoenix and can be delivered to Tucson's store for a fee....I used to get an order together from a group of other artists and we'd order 15-20 sheets and split the transportation cost.
 I'm not doing that any more but it worked out nicely if someone has a truck or van to pick it up with.
-Someone recently told me that wedi is available now through amazon.com in a few sizes!
-Amazing!
+Wedi is also available now through amazon.com in a few sizes.

 MOSAIC FILM: If you've taken my classes, you know how wonderful it is to use mosaic film on larger mosaics when you're ready to use mastic to attach your tiles to the substrate.
 If you need just a few sheets (each 12" square), I'm able to sell you some.
 But if you want to purchase a roll, look at the web site www.mosaicfilm.com and get their phone number in the US to phone in an order.
 And, if you're tempted to try using contact paper, unfortunately, it doesn't work for my tiles....you can count on a real mess!